3 Nights in Geneva

 A Cornucopia of a City

 One more sophisticated activity for your stay in Geneva: dining.
 Add a chocolate workshop to your day, provided by many traditional local manufacturers like Du Rhone, or just pop in a flagship chocolate shop to gain extra energy from Teuscher's champagne chocolate egg truffles or at Favarger's chocolate tasting bar.
-Enjoy a homemade cheesy dish with a fondue or raclette workshop at the Edelweiss Hotel.
+Enjoy a homemade cheesy dish with a fondue or a raclette workshop at the Edelweiss Hotel.
 If you're longing for fine dining at the end of the day, we can reserve a table for you.
-To accompany your dishes with Swiss wine, ask the waiter to pour you some Chasselas for some local taste, continue with a good old Chardonnay.
-If reds are more to your liking, try to local Gamay and Pinot Noir.
+To accompany your dishes with Swiss wine, ask the waiter to pour you some Chasselas for some local taste, and continue with a good old Chardonnay.
+If reds are more to your liking, try the local Gamay and Pinot Noir.

 Day 4